umiyuki/llm-jp-eval-mm/README.md

 If you want to run an evaluation on a new inference method or a new model, create a similar file referencing existing `examples/{model_name}.py`, and you can run the evaluation in the same way.

-For example, if you want to evaluate the `llava-hf/llava-1.5-7b-hf` model on the japanese-heron-bench task, run the following command:
+For example, if you want to evaluate the `llava-hf/llava-1.5-7b-hf` model on japanese-heron-bench task, run the following command:

 ```bash
 uv sync --group normal